 We sought to document how frequently ecosystem information has been incorporated and understand the conditions under which uptake of ecosystem information into stock assessment models has occurred.
 Not all stock assessment models can or should incorporate environmental drivers of recruitment, for example, especially given their often poor performance as predictors when re-evaluated later (Myers 1998).
-But, patterns of uptake and use of ecosystem considerations may be indicative of continuing barriers to implementing EBFM.
+But, patterns of uptake and use of ecosystem considerations may indicate persistent barriers to implementing EBFM.
 To that end, we developed three hypotheses about which stock assessments were likely to incorporate ecosystem considerations.